aaltarazi98/no-cap-shop/README.md

 ## About 🤔

 This shop was inspired by [Nixon Watches' website](https://www.nixon.com).
 It was meant to replicate the site as much as possible with React & MUI.
 Of course, it was reimagined for selling keyboards!

+## Usage 🛠️

+Since this is a demo/clone and a work in progress, many features are not fully functional yet and are purely cosmetic.

+Currently supported functions: registeration, login, product search, admin pages, adding products, viewing orders, purchasing cart and posting orders!

-The app fully supports mobile!
+The app fully supports mobile, so test and play around with it as much as you like

 ## Contribute 👏

-Since this is a clone and a demonstration, contributions are not accepted...
+Since this is a clone and a demonstration, code contributions are not accepted at this time :( .

+You can, however, login and add products to the database!
+Please make sure to use pictures, names, and prices as outlined in the admin product submission form :D .

 ## Contact 📲